 This leather is flexible enough that it can be used on a small Bible as well as a larger one.
 It would be great on a pocket Bible meant for a back pocket, since it wears so well but won’t wear out your pocket.
 See the colors here.

 Here are two other little Bibles you may also find interesting.
 While generally, we’d recommend a softer, more flexible leather for a small personal Bible, there’s still room for a hardcover.
 Many years ago, all the Bibles were hardcovers, even the smallest of the small.
-The first picture is of a personal Bible rebound in an English calfskin for a period look and the second one (the little one on top) is what used to be called a “thumb Bible.”
+The first picture is of an antique personal Bible rebound in an English calfskin for a period look and the second one (the little one on top) is what used to be called a “Tom Thumb Bible.”